MaximilianFreitag/letterboxd-send-friend-requests/README.md

-## Send 400 friend requests automatically (the max limit each day) on letterboxd.com
+## Send friend requests automatically with this script on letterboxd.com

 <!-- Requirements -->
 ## Requirements